-Heating and hot water
+Heating and Hot Water

-Space heating is by means of a gas fired system.
-There is a Worcester Greenstar condensing combination boiler located within the kitchen.
-The heating system appears to provide domestic hot water.
-The system feeds wall-mounted radiators.
+Space heating is provided by a gas fired system of radiators throughout.
+The system is fired by the "Potterton" boiler which is located within the kitchen.

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.